How Much to Rewire a House?

 Rewiring a house is most frequently undertaken by a single qualified electrician.

-From lighting, electrical heating, and plug sockets to CCTV and security systems, a single electrician would often be able to do everything involved in the rewiring of a house.
+From lighting, electrical heating, and plug sockets to CCTV and security systems, a qualified electrician is often able to do everything involved in the rewiring of a house themselves.
+Although for larger properties, or jobs that involve additional work alongside the rewiring, they may require a second electrician or tradesmen that specialise in other areas.

 Labour costs for electrician starts at around £200 per day.